section-engineering-education/engineering-education/content/articles/how-to-perform-logging-for-golang-applications/index.md

 published: true
 url: /how-to-perform-logging-for-golang-applications/
 title: Introduction on How to Perform logging for Go applications
-description: This tutorial aims to introduce the concept of logging, and how to perform logging using the Go programming language.
+description: This tutorial introduces the concept of logging, and how to perform logging using the Go programming language.
 author: antony-gitau
 date: 2022-03-17T00:00:00-21:00
 topics: [Languages]